 I can say nothing of what took place to right or left of me during the ruffle, for, indeed, there were so many pressing upon us, and the fight was so hot, that it was all that each of us could do to hold our The very number of our assailants was in our favor, by hampering their sword-arms. burly miner cut fiercely at me with his scythe, but missing me he swung half round with the force of the blow, and I passed my sword through his body before he could recover himself.
-It was the first time that I had ever slain a man in anger, my dear children, and I shall never forget his white, startled face as he looked over his shoulder at me ere he fell.
-Another closed in with me before I could get my weapon disengaged, but I struck him out with my left hand, and then brought the flat of my sword upon his head, laying him senseless upon the pavement.
-God knows, I did not wish to take the lives of the misguided and ignorant zealots, but our own were at stake.
-A marshman, looking more like a shaggy wild beast than a human being, darted under my weapon and caught me round the knees, while another brought a flail upon my head-piece, from which it glanced on to my shoulder. thrust at me with a pike, and pricked me on the thigh, but I shore his weapon in two with one blow, and split his head with the next.
-The man with the flail gave back at sight of this, and a kick freed me from the unarmed, ape-like creature at my feet, so that I found myself clear of my assailants, and none the worse for my encounter, save for a touch on the leg and some stiffness of the neck and shoulder.
+It was the first time that I had ever slain a man in anger, my dear children, and I shall never forget his white, startled face as he looked over his shoulder at me ere he Another closed in with me before I could get my weapon disengaged, but I struck him out with my left hand, and then brought the flat of my sword upon his head, laying him senseless upon the pavement.
+God knows, I did not wish to take the lives of the misguided and ignorant zealots, but our own A marshman, looking more like a were at stake. shaggy wild beast than a human being, darted under my weapon and caught me round the knees, while another brought a flail upon my head-piece, from which it glanced on to my shoulder. thrust at me with a pike, and pricked me on the thigh, but I shore his weapon in two with one blow, and split his head with the next.
+The man with the flail gave back at sight of this, and a kick freed me from the unarmed, ape-like creature at my feet, so that I found myself clear of my assailants, and none the worse for my encounter, save for a touch on the leg and some stiffness of the neck and shoulalso beaten off those who were opposed to them.
+Saxon was holding his bloody rapier in his left hand, while the blood was trickling from a slight wound upon his right.
+Two miners lay across each other in front of him, but at the feet of Sir Gervas Jerome no fewer than four bodies were piled together.
+He had plucked out his snuff-box as I glanced at him, and was offering it, with a bow and a flourish, to Lord Grey, as unconcernedly as though he were back once more in his London Buyse leaned upon his long broadcoffee-house. sword, and looked gloomily at a headless trunk in front of him, which I recognized, from the dress, as being that of the preacher.
+As to Reuben, he was unhurt himself, but in sore distress over my own trifling scar, though I assured the faithful lad that it was a less thing than many a tear from branch or thorn which we had had when blackberrying together.